 What is the Noyce Teaching Scholarship?

-It is a grant awarded to Northeastern Illinois University to provide a scholarship, summer learning experiences and programmatic support to talented Mathematics and Biology Secondary Education majors.
-The grant seeks to increase the number of secondary teachers with strong STEM (biology, chemistry, physics and math) content knowledge to teach in high-needs school districts.
+It is a grant awarded to Northeastern Illinois University to provide a scholarship, summer learning experiences and programmatic support to talented undergraduate students majoring in Mathematics and Biology Secondary Education and Secondary Education Teacher Licensure candidates in Mathematics, Biology, Chemistry, Physics or Earth Science.
+The grant seeks to increase the number of secondary teachers with strong STEM (biology, chemistry, earth, science, physics and math) content knowledge to teach in high-needs school districts.

 Why is it called the Noyce Scholarship?

 Robert Noyce was the co-inventor of the integrated circuit and went on to oversee development of the very first microprocessors at a company he co-founded called Intel.
 Robert Noyce died in 1990, but his legacy lives on.
 The Robert Noyce Teaching Scholarship Program is an act of Congress originally authorized in 2002 and subsequently reauthorized in 2007 and 2010.
 The goal of the scholarship is to meet the critical need for K-12 teachers of science, technology, engineering and mathematics by encouraging talented STEM students and professionals to pursue teaching careers in elementary and secondary schools.

 How much money is awarded through the Noyce Scholarship?

 Scholarship awards are up to $17,725 per academic year of up to two years to be used for the cost of attendance for every year of award.